Technical Introduction to Convier

 • 4GB of RAM

-The web browser must allow cookies in order for Convier to maintain user sessions.
+The web browser must allow cookies for Convier to maintain user sessions.

 A high-level overview of the application architecture with required connection points: